Table of Contents

 Brendon McCullum was one of the first batsmen to score at a high tempo in all forms of the game.
 He was the first player from New Zealand to hit a triple hundred in test cricket, but he will mostly be remembered for his contributions in T20.

 McCullum holds another ‘first’ and, in the IPL’s inaugural season of 2008, he scored the first century in the history of the tournament.
-His 158 for Kolkata Knight Riders against Royal Challengers Bangalore remained a record for the competition until Chris Gayle passed it five years later.
+His 158 for Kolkata Knight Riders against Royal Challengers Bangalore remained a high-scoring record for the competition until Chris Gayle passed it five years later.

-Brendon McCullum actually made an identical score of 158 playing for Warwickshire in 2015.
-In total, the Kiwi made seven centuries in this form of the game and he made those runs at an impressive strike rate of 136.49.
+Brendon McCullum actually made an identical score of 158, playing for Warwickshire in 2015.
+In total, the Kiwi made seven centuries in this form of the game, and he made those runs at an impressive strike rate of 136.49.

 6. Kieron Pollard

 He’s classed as an all-rounder, but Kieron Pollard makes the most impact with a bat in his hand.
-As he announced that international retirement, he had made 1569 T20i runs at a strike rate of 135.14.
+As he announced his international retirement, he had made 1569 T20i runs at a strike rate of 135.14.

 His numbers improve considerably in the domestic game.
 Overall, Pollard’s strike rate lifts above 150 and his highest score of 104 came in 2018 when he was playing for St Lucia Stars against Barbados Tridents in the Caribbean Premier League.